misiucodes/mapty-app/README.md

 * Deleting workouts
 * Resetting the app
 * Navigating the map on the corresponding workout

+Added user friendly modal window to display errors when API cannot retrieve user's location, when user does not enter valid input and when user tries to change uneditable fields.

 ## Acknowledgements
 Concept from Jonas Schmedtmann's "Complete JavaScript Course".
 Additional features built by me.